June 25, 2021

 This free, completely editable Food Poisoning course sets the stage.
 It explains food poisoning for any food worker who is unsure of its definition.
-Then, the learner explores the differences between viruses, bacteria, and toxins.
+Then, the learner explores the differences between infectious viruses, harmful bacteria, and toxins.
 Finally, Lesson 3 begins to unpack ideas for how to keep your customers safe from food poisoning, food borne illness, hepatitis, vomiting, diarrhea, botulism, and other unwanted food illness outbreak.
 That includes keeping certain food refrigerated and keeping harmful substances, chemicals, and more from food to not contaminate them.
 The quiz checks learner knowledge.

 It’s a good starting point for food hygiene training.
 Since it is general with no specific branding, most hospitality organizations can use it “as is”.
 However, adding branding is a global action and can be done in minutes.

-The lessons in the Food Prep course cover safety practices when working directly with food.
-While the content is aimed specifically at anyone preparing food, it is useful for a wider employee range.
+The lessons in the Food Prep course cover safety practices when working directly with food to avoid cross contamination.
+While the content is aimed specifically at food handlers, it is useful for a wider employee range.
 For example, knowing this information can help servers (waiters/waitresses) more easily spot food that might be “suspect” and make sure to provide clean utensils.
 The review includes quiz questions to test what learners have internalized.

 Again, this course is general both content- and branding-wise.
 So, it will suit “as is” for many hospitality enterprises, keeping in mind that branding is an “almost one-click” action.